Social Media vs My Brain: Simplifying My Newsfeeds

 In this day and age, I feel social media helps us in a lot of ways as long as it is not overwhelming.
 Taking some of the steps I have mentioned can simplify your newsfeed and can help you concentrate on who and what matters!

 How do you handle social media?
-Join our community and share below.
+Share your tips in the comments below.